 Email him to find out whether you can lodge an appeal with the Immigration Protection Tribunal.

 What is deportation?

-The term ‘deportation’ in the Immigration Act 2009 describes all processes for requiring a foreign national who has no right to remain in New Zealand to leave.
+The Immigration Act 2009 defines the term 'deportation' as comprising all processes for requiring a foreign national who has no right to remain in New Zealand to leave.

 Who is liable for deportation?

 - Staying in New Zealand unlawfully (i.e. beyond a visa expiry date)

 - Staying in New Zealand on a visa granted in error